ABCD Study: Motivation

-The ABCD Study(R) is primarily motivated by the need to develop a "baseline" for adolescent development.
-A goal of the study is to characterize the development of youth before onset of mental health symptoms, or initiation of substance use, as well as characterize the impact of substance exposure on adolescent neurocognitive development.
-Data are also collected on sleep habits, screen use, demographics, clinical measures, neuroimaging, and biological samples to allow a holistic picture of adolescent development.
+The ABCD Study is primarily motivated by the need to develop a "baseline" for adolescent brain development.
+A primary goal of the study is to characterize the development of youth before initiation of substance use, as well as characterizing the impact of substance exposure on adolescent neurocognitive development".
+Data are also collected on sleep habits, screen time, demographics, clinical measures, imaging, and biological samples to allow a holistic picture of adolescent development.

 Timeline

-The ABCD Consortium was established in 2015 and data collection began in 2016.
-Baseline data collection spanned 2016-2018.
-Each year, participants return for data collection, but the neuroimaging protocol is administered every other year.
-In addition to the annual comprehensive data collection, youth participate in brief mid-year virtual interviews.
-The first data release was shared in 2019.
-Data Release 6.0 was released via the NIH Brain Development Cohorts Data Hub in June 2025 and contains cumulative data from baseline through the six-year follow-up visit (age 15-16 years) with data from about 60% of participants at that timepoint.